taborlab/FlowCal/doc/python_tutorial/compensate.rst

 ...     ['FL1', 'FL2'],
 ... )

 Differences resulting from the usage of an NFC are negligible when sample fluorescence is much greater than autofluorescence.
 This may happen when the fluorescence signal is actually really large, or with modern instruments where an NFC histogram would be centered around zero (although in our experience this does not always happen perfectly).
-However, in cases where sample fluorescence is close to autofluorescence, ignoring the NFC can lead to non-sensical results where low fluorescence levels are brought down below autofluorescence.
+However, in cases where sample fluorescence is close to autofluorescence, ignoring the NFC can lead to nonsensical results where low fluorescence levels are brought down below autofluorescence.
 In fact, if we run this compensation method with our samples we obtain the following violins:

 .. image:: /_static/img/python_tutorial/python_tutorial_compensate_4.png